dotintent/react-native-ble-plx/README.md

    - In your application target go to `Capabilities` tab and enable `Uses Bluetooth LE Accessories` in `Background Modes` section.
    - Pass `restoreStateIdentifier` and `restoreStateFunction` to `BleManager` constructor.
+9. Starting from iOS 13 add `NSBluetoothAlwaysUsageDescription` in `info.plist` file.

 ### iOS (react-native < 0.60, [example setup](https://github.com/Cierpliwy/SensorTag/tree/rn59))

 1. `npm install --save react-native-ble-plx`
 2. `react-native link react-native-ble-plx`
-3. Add empty Swift file if you don't have at least one:
+3. Open Xcode project located inside `ios` folder and add empty Swift file if you don't have at least one:
    - Select File/New/File...
    - Choose Swift file and click Next.
    - Name it however you want, select your targets and create it.